cborac/cborac/README.md

 - *Bonk* our president (You know who) 🔨
 - Steven Universe is the best show yet 🌸
 - Avatar: The Last Airbender is second 🌪
-- Chrome from Dr. Stone is best character ever created ⚗ <br>
+- Chrome from Dr. Stone is the best character ever created ⚗ <br>
 <hr>

 <p align="center">